Grants

 Current Grant Opportunities

-This grant opportunity is supported by funds awarded to NEIWPCC by the U.S. National Park Service on behalf of the Lake Champlain Basin Program, and in partnership with the Great Lakes Fishery Commission.
-Proposals should offer a scope that supports work in the CVNHP region in the U.S. and Québec.
+This grant opportunity is supported by funds awarded to NEIWPCC by the U.S. National Park Service on behalf of the Lake Champlain Basin Program.
+Proposals should offer a scope that supports work in the U.S. portion of the Lake Champlain Basin and the Adirondack Park of New York.
+Partial funding of total application requests may be awarded if agreeable to the applicant.
+All awards are subject to funding availability.

 Anticipated Project Timeline